microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 ## 🚀Challenge

-Explore the different types of visualization that matplotlib offers.
+Explore the different types of visualization that M Matplotlib offers.
 Which types are most appropriate for regression problems?

 ## [Post-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/12/)